vadim-sartakov/common-tools/README.md

 ### The default is "deny all" policy.
 So, anything not permitted will be denied.

+### There is predefined "ALL" role which simplifies generic permission definition.
+Any concrete permission will be always merged with "ALL".

 ### If user has "ADMIN" role, function will return `true` for all requested access modifiers.

 ### Schema permission values